LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 | 3 | geolocation_city | 1000163 | object | City name |
 | 4 | geolocation_state | 1000163 | object | State name |

+---
 ## Data preparation <a name="preparation"></a>
 The notebooks contain a complete procedure of data checks and cleaning.
 Applied verification methods:
 - Data formats: Date columns were converted to datetime format
 - Check for nan values and duplicates
 - Zip code - coordinates (latitude and longitude) are not unique.
 An average coordinate was developed to have a defined lookup value when matching with customer (key label is zip code prefix).
+- For the customer segmentation analysis only orders with status `delivered` were filtered

+---
 ## Exploratory Data Analysis <a name="eda"></a>
 Goal: The focus is on getting an understanding about the customer's buying habits and their locations.